Theodore T. Hull, date unknown

 a pilot position with Hull.
 R.S.
 Allen (reference in

-left sidebar) cites Bromley delivering a brand new Vega to
+right sidebar) cites Bromley delivering a brand new Vega to

 Mexico during the autumn of 1929.
 This was very probably